enceladus-rex/webauthn-rp/docs/source/getting-started/registering-credential.rst

   :alt: Credential Creation
   :align: center

-3. After using a security key that has a none-attestation, send back the attestation object and finish registering.
+3. After using a security key that uses one of the supported attestation types, send back the attestation object and finish registering.

 .. figure:: ../_static/register-success.png